 Even though the name was amended to “The Edward” in 1961, recent photographs of the revamped hotel show the name as again being “The King Edward.”

-The hotel was taken over by a family from the United Arab Emirates circa 2012 ago and they are busy undertaking an extensive renovation process.
+The hotel was taken over by a family from the United Arab Emirates circa 2012 and they have undertaken an extensive renovation process.

 The Edward Hotel reopens as the King Edward